FOUR SPEED FAN CIRCUITRY SIMPLIFIED

 GA (I'm using

-The 8 and 10 GA cable I'm using for my Mark VIII fan are high-flex fine
+The 8 and 10 GA cables I'm using for my Mark VIII fan are high-flex

 strand type.
-Cables in sizes 8 gauge and bigger can usually be
+Cables in 8 gauge and larger can usually be

 common automotive cable.
 I'm willing